Jessica-Lee1424/jwt-kanban/README.md

 A secret key for the JWT (this can be any random string).

-Complete the authenticateToken method in server/src/middleware/auth.ts.
+Complete the authenticateToken method in server/src/middleware/auth.ts. x

-Complete the login method in server/src/routes/auth-routes.ts.
+Complete the login method in server/src/routes/auth-routes.ts.  x

-Add authentication to the API routes in server/src/routes/index.ts.
+Add authentication to the API routes in server/src/routes/index.ts.  x

 Complete the login method in client/src/api/authAPI.tsx.